LAStools/LAStools/bin/las2iso_README.txt

   it is sampled with ('-creeks roads.shp', '-creeks creeks.txt') and while they can be open they must also have elevations.

-  Please license from martin.isenburg@rapidlasso.com to use las2iso commercially.
+  Please license from info@rapidlasso.de to use las2iso commercially.

   For updates check the website or join the LAStools mailing list.